Before you agree or commit to something in a mobile or online chat, know that it may be legally binding.

 • Contracts for testamentary disposition (transfer of property upon death)

 New York courts have long held that emails with an electronic signature are considered a written, signed agreement for purposes of satisfying the Statute of Frauds.

 In October, the Kings County Supreme Court ruled in Spilman v.
 Matyas (515144/17) that a WhatsApp text conversation displaying the parties’ names likewise satisfies the Statute.

-The court compared this to an email agreement and held that, “Although defendant did not type his name since this was a WhatsApp chat, as opposed to an email, the WhatsApp chat contained defendant's electronically printed name, and defendant does not deny that he made these statements.”
-The court therefore found that the agreement to repay the debt was not barred by the Statute of Frauds and ruled that the text exchange constituted a legally binding agreement.
+The court compared this to an email agreement and held that “Although defendant did not type his name since this was a WhatsApp chat, as opposed to an email, the WhatsApp chat contained defendant's electronically printed name, and the defendant does not deny that he made these statements.”
+The court, therefore, found that the agreement to repay the debt was not barred by the Statute of Frauds and ruled that the text exchange constituted a legally binding agreement.